 - Coconut milk - This is what makes the curry rich and creamy, and it's important to use good quality, full-fat coconut milk.
-Watch this video for how to choose the best coconut milk.
+See this post on how to choose the best coconut milk.

 - Chicken thigh - I highly recommend using chicken thighs over breast so that it can have time to braise in the liquid so it will become tender and load the curry sauce with more chicken flavour.

 - Chicken stock - you can theoretically use water, but for maximum flavour, go with chicken stock.
-You can use store bought or homemade stock, but make sure it's unsalted because the curry paste and fish sauce are both quite salty already.
+You can use store bought or homemade stock, but make sure it's unsalted or at the very least low-sodium because the curry paste and fish sauce are both quite salty already.

-- Palm sugar - it is traditional to use palm sugar, but light brown sugar or granulated sugar are fine substitutes because the curry is strongly flavoured, so it won't much much difference.
+- Palm sugar - it is traditional to use palm sugar, but light brown sugar or granulated sugar are fine substitutes in this case because the curry is strongly flavoured, so it won't much much difference.

 - Thai basil - If you don't have it, regular Italian basil will do.